willkurk/stockticker/README.md

 It was initialized with sbt new playframework/play-scala-seed.g8.

 The code can be executed with sbt run from the root directory.
 It was tested in Ubuntu 16.04 Browse to localhost:9000 to try it out.
+The ticker updates every second.

+You can update the ticker by entering the desired symbol into the text box and clicking Update Symbol.
+If you enter an invalid one, it will fail but there will be no validation errors on the frontend right now.
+It will function again if you enter a correct one though.

+When you update the symbol, it may take a few seconds before the ticker updates.
+This is one area for improvement.

 Potential Improvements:
 * Better validation on the frontend